natemishke/server-info/README.md

  # how to change what the command outputs (says in server)
  1. Find where it says msg("Discord: https://discord.gg/FfCeyKS")
     msg("Website: https://johnsonchristian10.wixsite.com/mysite/")
- 2. Delete Everything inside the quotation marks and put whatever you want inside of their
+ 2. Delete Everything inside the quotation marks and put whatever you want inside of there